 Where to Stay and Visit Philadelphia Historical Sites

 The obvious place to stay and see all of these wonderful sites is Old City – in the heart of the historic district of Philadelphia.
+There are great Philadelphia Airbnb rentals in Old City which we highlight in this post.

 Since we moved to Copenhagen, our trips back to the States always include a few nights in Philadelphia hotels.
 Here are a few in Old City that we know well and have stayed in over the last few years.